fbpx

 Treatment requires concerted effort and professional help, but even with support, the road to recovery can be long and arduous, forever changing the lives of those affected.

 Remember – if you’ve been denied long-term disability benefits, call us today.
-Our Hamilton Long-Term Disability Lawyers have recovered millions for disability claimants throughout all of Ontario since 2003.
+Our Hamilton long-term disability Lawyers have recovered millions for disability claimants throughout Ontario since 2003.
 Call us today no matter where you are in Ontario at 1-844-LALANDE or local throughout Southern Ontario at 905-333-8888.
 Alternatively, you can send us a message through our website and our intake specialist will get right back to you.

 What is Major Depressive Disorder?
 (MDD)